 How to apply?

-The objective of the programme Master in Fine Art is to develop the student's ability to work as a professional artist.
+The purpose of the study programme, Master of Fine Art is to develop the student's ability to work as a professional artist.
 The programme aims to reflect the contemporary conceptions of what it means to work as a professional artist and thereby offer students the opportunity to develop their individual ambitions to work professionally in the field of fine arts.
 As the main objective is to educate artists, the creation of works of art, exhibitions and other artistic expressions constitutes the most important aspects in the programme of study.
 The programme also provides a foundation for other professional roles in and relating to the field of art.

-After passing the programme, the candidate has the following learning outcome:
+After passing the programme, the candidate has the following learning outcomes:

 - In-depth knowledge of artistic methods and techniques